extism/go-sdk/README.md

 ### Plug-in State

 Plug-ins may be stateful or stateless.
-Plug-ins can maintain state b/w calls by the use of variables.
+Plug-ins can maintain state between calls by the use of variables.
 Our count vowels plug-in remembers the total number of vowels it's ever counted in the "total" key in the result.
 You can see this by making subsequent calls to the export:

 ```go
 func main () {